Frequently Asked Questions

 English (my mother tongue), French, Greek, Spanish and Catalan.

-I normally translate only in the following language pairs:
+I normally translate in the following language pairs:

 • French to English,